Package 'fanplot'

 Description

 MCMC simulations of volatility obtained from the bugs function in the R2OpenBUGS package.
-Estimates based on the stochastic volatility model for Pound-Dollar exchange rate data presented in the appendix of Meyer and Yu (2002).
-The MCMC was ran for 1100 simulations, thining to keep every 10th iteration, and treating the first 100 simulations as burn in.
+Estimates are based on the stochastic volatility model for Pound–Dollar exchange rate data presented in the appendix of Meyer and Yu (2002).
+The MCMC was run for 1100 simulations, thinning to keep every 10th iteration, and treating the first 100 simulations as burn-in.

 Details